RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Programming-Guides.rst

 #######################

 The HIP API includes functions such as hipMalloc, hipMemcpy, and hipFree.
 Programmers familiar with CUDA will also be able to quickly learn and start coding with the HIP API.
-Compute kernels are launched with the â€œhipLaunchKernel's macro call.
+Compute kernels are launched with the hipLaunchKernel's macro call.
 Here is an example showing a snippet of HIP API code:

 .. code:: cpp